Mr-Thack/grapejuice/documentation/src/docs/Guides/Compiling-Wine-TKG.md

 title: Compiling Wine TKG
 ---

+## About compiling Wine

+Compiling Wine is generally for people who want extra control over their build, or people who do not trust the precompiled versions.
+If you just want to quickly get Roblox up and running, you can [install a precompiled version instead](Installing-Wine).

 This guide will be using a [customized version of Wine TKG](https://github.com/TheComputerGuy96/wine-tkg-git).

 ## Downloading Wine TKG